lights FAQ Forum github.com/luapower/glue

 Uses

-Appending an object to a flattened array of arrays (eg. appending a path element to a 2d path).
+Appending an object to a flattened list of lists (eg. appending a path element to a 2d path).

 glue.shift(t,i,n) -> t

-Shift all the array elements starting at index i, n positions to the left or further to the right.
+Shift all the list elements starting at index i, n positions to the left or further to the right.

 For a positive n, shift the elements further to the right, effectively creating room for n new elements at index i.
 When n is 1, the effect is the same as for table.insert(t, i, t[i]).
 The old values at index i to i+n-1 are preserved, so #t still works after the shifting.